How to Prepare HR Business Partners for Analytics

 Addressing the fact that HR Business Partners don’t know statistics

 Teaching HR Business Partners statistics is hard.
 Fortunately, you don’t have to.
 The majority of analytics problems don’t need anything more sophisticated than high school arithmetic.
 The value of an analytics mindset comes from taking HRBPs from a world of “no numbers” to a world of “some numbers”.
 They just need to get better at basing decisions on data.
-You want to teach them skills like “decision awareness” (when to use data), “decision clarity” (what data you need) and “data judgment” (a basic comfort and skill with using data).
+You want to teach them skills like “decision awareness” (when to use data), “decision clarity” (what data you need), and “data judgment” (a basic comfort and skill with using data).

-Train HRBPs to use data in decision making.
+Train HRBPs to use data in decision-making.
 Don’t try to turn them into expert data analysts.

-What you can work on now
+Three things you can work on now

+- Clarify the role of HR Business Partner.
 The role doesn’t need to be exactly the same everywhere, but the job should be more like a consultant who runs projects and solves problems than someone who does transactions or holds employees’ hands.

+- Train them on the basics of making decisions based on data.
 We need to help them shift from the world of unsupported opinion to evidence-based thinking.

+- Provide tiers of support.
 An HRBP tackling a problem may need an experienced colleague to help them frame the problem, they may need someone with better Excel skills than they have to do some basic analysis, and occasionally they’ll need the full power of a data scientist to tackle a difficult problem.
 Provide tiers of support so they can get the help they need without tying up expensive resources.

 The data side of HR, whether it is the traditional HR reporting function or a modern advanced analytics function is often far removed from the HRBPs.
 If you want to have an HR department that makes decisions based on data, then you have to move HR Business Partners into the center of the analytics equation.